georgjz/georgjz.github.io/_drafts/snesaa-01.md

 <i class="fa fa-linux"></i> Linux users use their distribution's package managers to install the following packages

+{% highlight shell %}
-<pre>cc65 atom git bsnes-plus</pre>
+cc65 atom git bsnes-plus
+{% endhighlight %}

-<p>Atom is optional if you already have a text editor you use for programming.
+Atom is optional if you already have a text editor you use for programming.
 Git is probably already installed.
 The cc65 toolchain includes the assembler and linker we need to write SNES games.
-Mind that the exact package names may vary across distributions, make sure you get the correct ones.</p>
+Mind that the exact package names may vary across distributions, make sure you get the correct ones.

-<p><i class="fa fa-windows"></i> Windows users need to install these programs:</p>
+<i class="fa fa-windows"></i> Windows users need to install these programs:

 * [git](https://git-scm.com/downloads)
 * [Atom](https://atom.io)